-This case study demonstrates why it’s so important to make adequate plans when going away – and why many buyers and sellers in that situation grant Power of Attorney to someone they trust.
+This case study demonstrates why it’s so important to make adequate plans when going away – and why many sellers in that situation grant Power of Attorney to someone they trust.

 Power of Attorneys come in different forms, but the two types we see most often are: